Paulsmlim/BondYieldCalculator/README.md

 price entered by the user, the bond's yield is equal to midYield.
 This algorithm is used with the assumption that the yield of a bond is in the interval [0.0, 1.0].

-The program outputs the runtime of the calculation algorithm after it outputs the bond's price or yield.
+The program outputs the runtime of the calculation algorithm in nanoseconds after it outputs the bond's price or yield.